(Virginia Beach, Virginia)

 They mentioned in the article the impact on where the electricity came from.
 If people are not buying gas for it, the money they would be saving on gas would go to feed the electric bill, either costing more then they would save which would be bad, or saving some with the added benefit of not adding a larger carbon footprint.Barry's Response

-- Yes Anthonie, this car does not solve all problems, does it?
-It does give us a step in the "thinking outside the box" direction, though.
+- Anthonie, this car doesn't solve all problems, does it?
+It's a step in the "thinking outside the box" direction, though.

-I think the oil companies would have an even bigger problem with the introduction of this car than the vehicle manufacturers overall.
-They may cite any number of potential problems with this idea:
+Oil companies would have an even bigger problem with this car than vehicle manufacturers.
+There are a lot of problems with this idea:

 Any process changing energy from one form to another

 has intrinsic friction.
-The greater the number of these changes (e.g., fuel > electricity > compressed air > mechanical = 4 changes) the more energy is lost to that friction.
+It's more energy lost to friction the more changes there are (e.g., fuel > electricity > compressed air > mechanical = 4 changes).

 this site for more information now.